Kwakic/ryanair-karate-service/README.md

 ## Test Action Description

-1. All requests should return 2XX HTTP status code
+1. All requests should return HTTP status code

-2. Returned status code is according to spec:
+2. Returned status code that I could validate:
-– 200 OK for GET requests
-– 201 for POST or PUT requests creating a new resource
+- HTTP 200, HTTP 201, HTTP 400, HTTP 404, HTTP 409, HTTP 500, *HTTP 401	and 403	N/A in these tests*